shrikantnaidu/shrikant.naidu.github.io/_posts/2020-06-04-dog-breed-classifier-app.md

 <a id='step5'></a>
 ### Step 5: Write your Algorithm

-Write an algorithm that accepts a file path to an image and first determines whether the image contains a human, dog, or neither.
+We create an algorithm that accepts a file path to an image and first determines whether the image contains a human, dog, or neither.
 Then,
 - if a __dog__ is detected in the image, return the predicted breed.
 - if a __human__ is detected in the image, return the resembling dog breed.
 - if __neither__ is detected in the image, provide output that indicates an error.